 It’s fun to see Spencer get to be sexy like that.
 He kisses her – while Carly frowns daggers at him – and then he sends her away –

 because Carly is frowning daggers at him because he has to work on the sculpture.
-The final scenes are Carly trying out the game, and then the next morning when she has fallen asleep playing it.
+The final scenes are Carly trying out the game, and then the next morning when she has gotten addicted too and fallen asleep playing it.

 But they’re both in their PJs when they come downstairs.

 Then again, why wouldn’t they be?
 But Carly is in a lacy pink tank top.
 Yeah, you read that right.
 And Spencer’s all mussed and needs to shave in the earlier scene.
 Later on, when Carly is still nagging on him, he says, “But I did everything you said!
 I shaved, I showered.”

 2×03 “iOwe You” just has some general loveliness.

 Firstly, Spencer and Carly just hanging out, being awesome together and perfect for each other.

 In 2×04 “iHurt Lewbert”, the doorman is injured in a prank, and Spencer is in super-guardian mode, telling Carly and the kids to check on Lewbert 3 or 4 times a day and to get him what he needs.
 Spencer fills in at the front desk, and he asks Carly if he looks cute in his uniform.
 Carly asks him if he wants her to bring him lunch.

 2×06 “iPie” is probably one of my favorite episodes.
 It’s just really funny, and entertaining from beginning to end even without any particular shippiness.